Skip to content

 How much tenants’ liability insurance do I need?

 Firstly, assess the value of the landlord's property.
 Consider the potential costs of any accidental damage.
-This includes not only the physical structure but also fixtures and fittings.
+This includes not only the physical structure but also fixtures and fittings

 Consulting with insurance experts is also advisable.
-They can provide tailored advice based on your specific needs and help you evaluate your situation and suggest an appropriate level of coverage.
+They can provide tailored advice based on your specific needs and help you evaluate your situation and suggest an appropriate level of cover.
 This ensures you are neither underinsured nor overinsured.

 Does tenants’ liability insurance protect my security deposit?